MAPCATcom/mapcat-docs/doc-source-md/development-comparison/index.md

 For further information see also [Comparison of web map services](https://en.wikipedia.org/wiki/Comparison_of_web_map_services) on Wikipedia.

-## About MAPCAT

-[MAPCAT](https://mapcat.com) is an [OpenStreetMap](http://openstreetmap.org) world map service offering routing for cars, bicycles and pedestrians, plus real-time map editing and business services.

 ## Start your project with MAPCAT

 You can render MAPCAT maps either in Angular2, React or simply JavaScript.
 MAPCAT's raster tiles are compatible both with Leaflet and OpenLayers.